 However, there are some variations of butternut squash that have been developed through selective breeding.
 For example, some butternut squash varieties have been developed to be more resistant to diseases, or to have a higher yield.
 These variations are still considered open-pollinated, as they can be grown from seed and will produce offspring that are true to the parent plant.

 Butternut Squash Physical Attributes

 Here are some physical attributes of butternut squash:

 - Shape: Butternut squash has a bell-like shape, with a bulbous end and a narrow, cylindrical neck.
 The shape is often described as resembling a bowling pin or a vase.

 - Size: Butternut squash can range in size, but typically measures around 10 inches in length and 4-5 inches in diameter at the widest point.
 However, some varieties may be smaller or larger than this.

-- Skin: The skin of butternut squash is smooth and hard, with a pale, tan color.
+- Skin: The skin of this squash is smooth and hard, with a pale, tan color.
 It may have a slight gloss or sheen to it.
 The skin is thin and easy to peel.

 - Seeds: Inside the hollow cavity of the squash, there are seeds that are surrounded by stringy, fibrous flesh.
 The seeds are flat and oval-shaped, with a cream-colored outer shell.

 - Weight: The weight of butternut squash can vary depending on its size, but typically ranges from 2-4 pounds.